axeloz/filesharing/readme.md

 The application also comes with a Laravel Command (background task) who will physically removed expired bundle files of the storage disk.
 This command is included in Laravel scheduled commands.

-*Sorry about the design, I know it's ugly*.
-You're welcome to help and participate.
+Sorry about the design, I'm not very good at this, you're welcome to help and participate.

 ## Features